adrian154/blog/blogposts/internet-part-1.md

 ![xkcd #195 internet map](static/images/xkcd-internet-map.jpg)

 *[xkcd 195](https://xkcd.com/195/): A map of IPv4 space circa 2006.
-Things have only gotten more crowded since then. / [CC BY-NC](https://creativecommons.org/licenses/by-nc/2.5/)*
+Things have only gotten more crowded since then.*

 <div class="info-box">